-Hysterectomy is a major operation that require general anaesthetic, few days in hospital and up to 4 to 6 weeks of recovery.
+Hysterectomy is a major operation that requires general anaesthetic, several days in hospital and up to 4 to 6 weeks of recovery.

-Surgical risks include anaesthetic complications, blood transfusion, infection, wound issues, and rarely injuries to bowel, bladder and ureter (tube connecting kidney to bladder).
-The overall risk of severe complication from hysterectomy is 3.5 to 11% and hysterectomy mortality rate can be as high as 0.15%.
+Surgical risks include anaesthetic complications, blood transfusion, infection, wound issues, and rarely injuries to the bowel, bladder and ureter (the tube connecting the kidney to the bladder).
+The overall risks of severe complications from hysterectomy is 3.5 to 11% and hysterectomy mortality rate can be as high as 0.15%.

-In the past, when conservative treatments fail or are deemed unsuitable, women are faced with the difficult decision to put up with symptoms or having a hysterectomy.
+In the past, when conservative treatments failed or were deemed unsuitable, women were faced with the difficult decision to putting up with symptoms or having a hysterectomy.

 Today, there are now many effective, non-surgical forms of adenomyosis treatment, hysterectomies for adenomyosis should be considered as a last resort, if all other less invasive methods have failed.
 Depending on your specific situation, medical therapy, Mirena IUD (56% patient satisfaction) or uterine artery embolisation (90% patient satisfaction) should be considered before embarking on hysterectomy.

 Generally speaking, adenomyosis is not suitable for surgical removal.
 Adenomyosis is often a diffuse infiltrative process.
 Unlike fibroids, which can be easily separated from the normal uterine wall, adenomyotic tissue does not have a clear boundary with the normal myometrium.